li19990317/AdaTrans-main/README.md

 ```

 ## Dataset description
 In this paper, three benchmark datasets are used, i.e., BindingDB, Davis and KIBA.
+Our data is uploaded on the [zenodo](https://zenodo.org/records/11197301) link.
+Download ```data.zip``` into the AdaTrans-main file folder.
+Then, unzip the compressed data to get a folder with name ``` data ``` for use.
+The three settings, i.e. (SD) interactions between new drugs and known proteins, (ST) interactions between known drugs and new proteins, (SP) new interactions between drug-protein pairs.

 ## Run the AdaTrans for protein-ligand binding affinity task